 Honoring our Heroes

-For your convenience, download and print this guide to Lejeune Memorial Gardens.
+For your self-guided tour, download and print this guide to Lejeune Memorial Gardens.

 Lejeune Memorial Gardens

 The 9/11 Memorial features a beam from the Twin Towers, presented by the police and firefighters of New York to the first troops to invade Iraq following the Tuesday, September 11, 2001 terrorist attacks.
 The Beam is located between the Beirut Memorial and the entry wall to the Vietnam Veterans Memorial.
-Each year, the Patriot Day Observance takes place at the beam at 8:15AM to mark the time that the first of the Twin Towers was struck.
+Each year (unless Sept.
+11 falls on a Sunday), the Patriot Day Observance on Sept.
+11 takes place at the beam at 8:15AM to mark the time that the first of the Twin Towers was struck.
 This observance is open to the public.

 Vietnam Veterans Memorial

-The Vietnam Veterans Memorial is the second largest Vietnam Veterans Memorial in the nation and one of only a few that lists all the names of the fallen.
+The Vietnam Veterans Memorial is the second largest Vietnam Veterans Memorial in the nation and one of only a few that lists the names of all who gave the ultimate sacrifice.
 The Memorial includes an entry wall with symbols for all branches of the military, a walkway and bridge with French design, a glass wall with etched names of those MIA, POW or dead, a dome, and a fountain.